Last updated on November 16th, 2025 at 06:21 pm

 WHAT ARE PAYROLL TAXES?

-Payroll taxes are deducted from an employee’s wages by the employer and remitted to the IRS.
-These taxes are intended to fund government programs such as Social Security and Medicare.
-Payroll taxes paid by employers typically include a portion of Social Security tax, Medicare tax, and sometimes unemployment tax.
+Payroll taxes are deducted from an employee's wages by the employer and remitted to the IRS to fund government programs such as Social Security and Medicare.
+Employers also pay a portion of Social Security, Medicare, and sometimes unemployment tax.
+For many small business owners, understanding the difference between income tax vs payroll tax can be confusing.
+Employers are responsible for collecting and remitting payroll taxes correctly.
+Failure to do so can trigger penalties and legal issues with the IRS.

 COMMON IRS PAYROLL TAX ACTIONS